Spicy Seafood Soondubu Jjigae (Korean Soft Tofu Stew)

 Watch how to make it:

-PRO Tips:
+PRO Tips

 FAQ:

-If your Soondubu comes in a plastic tube, look for a dotted line.
+If your soondooboo comes in a plastic tube, look for a dotted line.
 That dotted line tells you where to cut, but don’t cut all the way through!
 Cut halfway, then open the package like a hinge.
 Once opened, spoon or squeeze the extra silken tofu directly into the cooking pot.

-Can I substitute Soondubu with another ingredient?
+Can I substitute the soft tofu with another ingredient?

 What is the difference between Soondubu Jjigae vs Kimchi Jjigae?